Hezlepinc/ops-cloud/README.md

 6. Deploy:

+- Push to `dev` → daily development work
-- Push to `develop` → deploys Hello Child to staging apps for configured sites
+- Create PR `dev` → `staging` → deploys Hello Child to staging apps for configured sites
-- Push to `main` → deploys to production (when production workflow/secrets are configured)
+- Create PR `staging` → `main` → deploys to production (when production workflow/secrets are configured)

 ### Duplicate this setup for a new brand/site